-If you opt for one of our collaborative courses hosted by; Ashfield Boys', Bloomfield Collegiate or Campbell College, this will necessitate travelling by taxi between the school sites.
-Collaboration occurs on a Monday and Thursday morning and on a Thursday and Friday afternoon.
-Where collaboration occurs for period 1 or finishes period 9, a pupil is expected to make their own way to or from the 'host' school.
-Strathearn use the reputable company Value Cabs for this purpose and we ensure that they have the necessary insurance details to transport our pupils.
+If you opt for one of our collaborative courses hosted by one of our partner schools, it will necessitate travelling by taxi between the school sites.
+Strathearn use a reputable taxi company for this purpose and we ensure that they have the necessary insurance details to transport our pupils.

+Collaboration usually occurs on a Monday and Thursday morning and on a Thursday and Friday afternoon.
+Where collaboration occurs for period 1 or finishes period 9, a pupil is required to make their own way to or from the 'host' school.